- For annual performance, please refer to our Sustainability Report 2021.

 The quality of the services we provide and the infrastructure we build can be impacted by the reliability and quality of the products and services our suppliers deliver to us.
 Considering this, we have developed a set of supplier assessment procedures to help us build and maintain a sustainable supply chain network.
-We categorise our suppliers into three separate groups based on our major procurement categories in terms of total spend, namely transport operations, property management and railway extension projects and have identified respective key focus areas for monitoring.
+We categorise our suppliers into three separate groups based on our major procurement categories in terms of total spend, namely transport operations, property management and railway extension projects, and have identified respective key focus areas for monitoring.
 Percentage of spending by these supplier categories can be found in the Sustainability Report.

-For all our new train purchases, we conduct lifecycle assessments on their performance, taking into consideration future energy use and maintenance costs over an average lifespan of 40 years in addition to upfront capital costs.
-Furthermore, we work closely with our train suppliers to monitor the quality of the manufacturing and assembly process and ensure all performance indicators are achieved.
+For all our new train purchases, we conduct lifecycle assessment on their performance, taking into consideration their future energy use and maintenance costs over an average lifespan of 40 years in addition to upfront capital costs.
+Furthermore, we work closely with our train suppliers to monitor the quality of the manufacturing and assembly process and to ensure all performance indicators are achieved.
 On an occasional basis, we incentivise suppliers who are able to meet their stated performance range.